-4.3 Proactive Release
+4.3 Authorised Proactive Release

 In addition to open access information, Council makes other information publicly available unless there is an overriding public interest against disclosure.

-The information will be free of charge or made available at the lowest reasonable cost.
-Such information may include information frequently requested or information of public interest that has been released because of other requests.
+The information will be free of charge, made available at the lowest reasonable cost or on Councils website.
+Such information may include information frequently requested, released through media releases or information of public interest that has been released because of other requests.
+Council will review information for authorised public release at regular intervals or when required and no longer than 12 months.